macandcheese/fractal-sass-seed/README.md

 ### Longer

-We need to use Gulp and some helpers that allow us to properly structure our sass to be interpereted.
+We need to use Gulp and some helpers that allow us to properly structure our sass to be interpreted.
 The assumption is that we'll want a set of global variables, like colors and type, as well as per-component styles, which will live in the component's folders.

 There is a folder in the root of the Fractal project called globals/, which includes an import.scss file as well as some example sass partials, "_colors.scss" and "_normalize.scss".
 This is where you'd put any files containing mixins and other  variables you want to be able to reference from components.